UnofficialJuliaMirror/Granular.jl-f5c4805d-b585-58fe-b08a-e9c59614aa64/README.md

 (v1.0) pkg> add Granular
 ```

-The package contents will be installed in the directory
+The package contents area installed in the directory
-`~/.julia/packages/Granular`, together with the packages specified as
+`~/.julia/packages/Granular`, together with the [required packages](REQUIRE).
-[requirements](REQUIRE).
-If you want to install the latest development version
+If you want to install the latest development version from the Github
-from the Github repository, instead install the package with:
+repository, instead install the package with:

 ```julia
 julia> ]
 (v1.0) pkg> add Granular#master
 ```

-You can run the package tests for any version with
-the following command:
+You can run the package tests for any version with the following command:

 ```julia
 (v1.0) pkg> test Granular